Cathode ray tube: Development

+The technology of a cathode-ray tube derives from a paper of Karl Ferdinand Braun in 1897 which describes his development of cathode-ray oscilloscope.
+Braun's paper came out just a few months before JJ Thomson's work that lead to the discovery that cathode-rays are streams of corpuscles now called electrons.

-In 1926, Kenjiro Takayanagi demonstrated a CRT television receiver with a mechanical video camera that received images with a 40-line resolution.
+In 1926, Kenjiro Takayanagi demonstrated a CRT TV receiver with a mechanical video camera that received images with a 40-line resolution.
 By 1927, he improved the resolution to 100 lines, which was unrivaled until 1931.
 By 1928, he was the first to transmit human faces in half-tones on a CRT display.

-In 1927, Philo Farnsworth created a television prototype.
+In 1927, Philo Farnsworth created a TV prototype.

 The CRT was named in 1929 by inventor Vladimir K. Zworykin.
-RCA was granted a trademark for the term (for its cathode-ray tube) in 1932; it voluntarily released the term to the public domain in 1950.
+He was subsequently hired by RCA, which was granted a trademark for the term "Kinescope", RCA's term for a CRT, in 1932; it voluntarily released the term to the public domain in 1950.

-In the 1930s, Allen B. DuMont made the first CRTs to last 1,000 hours of use, which was one of the factors that led to the widespread adoption of television.
+In the 1930s, Allen B. DuMont made the first CRTs to last 1,000 hours of use, which was one of the factors that led to the widespread adoption of TV.

-The first commercially made electronic television sets with cathode-ray tubes were manufactured by Telefunken in Germany in 1934.
+The first commercially made electronic TV sets with cathode-ray tubes were manufactured by Telefunken in Germany in 1934.

 In 1947, the cathode-ray tube amusement device, the earliest known interactive electronic game as well as the first to incorporate a cathode-ray tube screen, was created.

 From 1949 to the early 1960s, there was a shift from circular CRTs to rectangular CRTs, although the first rectangular CRTs were made in 1938 by Telefunken.
 While circular CRTs were the norm, European TV sets often blocked portions of the screen to make it appear somewhat rectangular while American sets often left the entire front of the CRT exposed or only blocked the upper and lower portions of the CRT.

-In 1954, RCA produced some of the first color CRTs, the 15GP22 CRTs used in the CT-100, the first color TV set to be mass-produced.
+In 1954, RCA produced some of the first color CRTs, the 15GP22 CRTs used in the CT-100, the first color TV set to be mass produced.
 The first rectangular color CRTs were also made in 1954.
 However, the first rectangular color CRTs to be offered to the public were made in 1963.
 One of the challenges that had to be solved to produce the rectangular color CRT was convergence at the corners of the CRT.
 In 1965, brighter rare earth phosphors began replacing dimmer and cadmium-containing red and green phosphors.
 Eventually blue phosphors were replaced as well.